 There are many different types of legal funding models on the market place.
 Our expert team can find the right one for you and help maximise your chances of success - and reduce risk too.

-Where director disqualification proceedings are threatened against a director, that director faces the secretary of state with an army of solicitors and endless resources employed against him/her.
+Where director disqualification proceedings are threatened against a director under the terms of the Company Director Disqualification Act 1986, that director faces the secretary of state with an army of solicitors and endless resources employed against him/her.

 Meanwhile the director, as with many SME directors, may have little resources to fund the necessary legal costs, which are not inexpensive.